Woman seeks dissolution of marriage over alleged battering | TODAY.NG

 The complainant had earlier approached the court for dissolution claiming threat to life, frequent fighting, beating and drunkenness for her action.

-The News Agency of Nigeria, reports that when put on Oath by the court, she claimed her husband left home since April, leaving the responsibility of taking care of their two daughters for her.
+The News Agency of Nigeria (NAN), reports that when put on Oath by the court, she claimed her husband left home since April, leaving the responsibility of taking care of their two daughters for her.

 She prayed the court for the custody of the children produced by the union.